pongib/365DaysOfLearning/README.md

 **TIL**: Learn about dataflow best pratice and look their handon and try to imagine to use it in real world.
 And concept how to handle late data.

 **Thoughts**: Second learn make more clear or it depend on teacher or me in past, concept about watermark, window, trigger it not clear when I learn at cousera but learn this second time it more clear and find out it not complicate thing like a was thought.

+## Day 11: Jan 12, 2020

+**TIL**: Dedicate almost day to deploy my college model to sagemaker and it still doesn't work but I used other model and it work well.
+I learned how to use aws-cli to invoke model and use lambda and api gateway to send picture with base64 encode to predict with sagemaker.
+And found the way to train via sagemaker with pre-defined container.
+And learn a little concept for Dataproc.

+**Thoughts**: I found my self very exciting to do ML stuff and I dedicate more time than usually.
+I think I like concept for watch and then do it with myself, I cannot remember the way to do it at first but I repeatly do it and can do it at the end.
+But this technique require a lot of time per topic and I must have credit with that cloud for learn and play.
+My attention is go to aws so much, because it left more credit and I can learn anything I interest but it not good for my goal and I will back to google data engineer track.
+After got certified I will learn ML on aws as second course.